 (34) Officers and affiliates engaged in research should be committed to the highest standards of ethical and professional conduct.
-They need to be aware of all guidelines and legislation relating to the conduct of research as documented in the University's Academic Policies and on the Division of Research's Website.
+They need to be aware of all guidelines and legislation relating to the conduct of research as documented in the University's Academic Policies and on the Office of Research's Website.

 (35) Intellectual freedom rights are linked to employee responsibilities as outlined in this Code.
 Rights are also linked to the responsibility of employees to support the role of universities as places of independent learning and thought, where ideas may be put forward and opinion expressed freely, and as institutions which must be accountable for their expenditure of public money.